Edit a JFrog CLI Server Configuration

 • The default server status is editable during the prompts.
 If you step through prompts on your default server, confirm the default field to avoid unintentionally changing it.

 • If you have JFROG_CLI_ENCRYPTION_KEY set, edited credentials are re-encrypted with the same key.
-If the key has changed since the server was originally configured, re-enter your credentials during the edit to ensure they are encrypted correctly.
+If the key has changed since the server was originally configured, re-enter your credentials during the edit so they are encrypted correctly.